 Low plants: Your low lying plants are a great place to introduce a little bit of fun.
 Buxus or Pittosporum Golf Ball spheres, under-planted with Trachelospermum asiaticum, are playful and classy at the same time.
 Port Wine Magnolias are classic and you can never have too many gardenias.
 If you have a shady spot, some white Hydrangeas would look stunning as well.

 Height.
 Depending on the space you have there are a few options.
 We love all forms of Japanese maples for their ever changing foliage colour.
 Whether you go for multiple of one variety or a mix, their individual forms will add interest even in the depths of winter.
-Alternatively you could use Forest Pansies, Dogwoods or Deciduous Maples.
-If you are looking for something with more height as well, add in a complimentary October Glory maple or Ginkgo for that extra wow factor.
+Alternatively you could use Forest Pansies, Dogwoods or Deciduous Magnolias.
+Having large, over hanging trees in a secret garden is key to giving the space a secluded, intimate feeling.
+Acer October Glory, Ginkgo biloba or Pin Oaks are great for seasonal interest and dramatic scale.

 Hedge: Japanese maples and the others look their best when they have space around them, so instead of a hedge, opt for an evergreen climber like Trachelospermum jasminodes or Ficus pumila to give the background green.
 If you really want to ramp up your autumn colour, you can also plant in some Boston Ivy.
-If you really need a hedge then Syzygium selects glossy leaves work in nicely with this theme.
+If you really need some privacy,mix large evergreen shrubs such as Syzygium Select, Viburnum odoratissium and Port Wine Magnolias to give height without the rigidity of a formal hedge.
+Sasanqua Camelias are also excellent for providing interest in the cooler months once the Autumn foliage show has faded.

 Low plants: For some all year round colour we love using Loropetalum China Pink.
 It can be clipped to a low hedge but looks equally good when allowed to grow a little taller between trees for a bit of bulk.
-Sasanqua Camellias are great for winter interest and you can’t go past Liriopes for a soft under-planting for the maples.
+Hydrangea quercifolia varieties are indispensable in romantic style gardens and you can’t go past Liriopes for a soft under-planting for the maples.
 Daphnes are fabulous for some perfume and Helebores add a woodland vibe.

 Height: If you’re looking for a large shade tree to give your garden a sense of age, then consider a Red Oak, Tilia Sterling or even Cut Leaf plane tree.
 We also love the use of the Green Pillar oak or Pencil pines down drive ways for drama without cutting out any sunlight.
 For something a little less tall opt for Crepe Myrtles or the evergreen Tristaniopsis Luscious.